Kong/docs.konghq.com/app/docs/0.9.x/configuration.md

 When disabled, every request will run in a separate Lua VM instance: all Lua modules will be loaded from scratch.
 Useful for adopting an edit-and-refresh approach while developing a plugin.

+Turning this directive off has a severe impact on performance.

 See https://github.com/openresty/lua-nginx-module#lua_code_cache